samuelwford/universal-links-test/README.md

 The intent of the apps is to test what happens when two apps on the same device are both registered to receive universal links.

-If both apps are installed, what should happen is that paths that match a specific app, like "/app-a/test" or "/app-b/test", should launch the correct app whereas paths that match both apps, like "/tag/123", should offer a choice of which app to launch.
-In some circumstances it may instead launch the first app listed in the AASA file or the most recently installed app.
+If both apps are installed, what should happen is that paths that match a specific app, like "/app-a/test" or "/app-b/test", should launch the correct app whereas paths that match both apps, like "/tag/123", should offer a choice of which app to launch the first time a tag is scanned.
+Subsequent tag reads will open the same app.